journeyapps/android-sdk-installer/README.md

 Installer script for the Android SDK.
 Designed to simplify automated setup of CI environments.

+## Sponsored by

+[Journey][1] - Build enterprise mobile apps for iOS and Android.
+Work in the cloud, code in JavaScript and forget about back-end development.

 ## Usage

     curl -3L https://raw.github.com/embarkmobile/android-sdk-installer/version-2/android-sdk-installer | bash /dev/stdin --install=build-tools-18.1.0,android-17,sysimg-17 && source ~/.android-sdk-installer/env